 Might Christian Military Schools in North Dakota Really Help Your Troubled Boy?
 Perhaps, But There is a Better Option.

-Is your teen spinning out of control, rebellious, self-destructing, involved in minor substance abuse, or in legal trouble?
+Is your teen spinning out of control, rebellious, self-destructing, involved in minor self-destructive behavior, or in legal trouble?
 If so, Agape Boarding School can help, and probably better than Christian military schools in North Dakota.

 Our boarding school is a final solution for your boy, and without screaming drill sergeants.
 We offer a secure campus and military-like discipline and structure, but Agape also provides vocational training, mentoring and spiritual help for troubled boys.
 Our boarding school includes team sports on a sprawling campus and a fully accredited school.